-Is also what you were trying to say, is that we possess more than what we own?
-In a sense, even with nothing, we have a lot, we have our integrity
+In your artwork, were you also referencing that we possess more than what we own?
+In a sense, even with nothing we have a lot we have our integrity

 Yes we do, I think we are more than the sum of our parts.

 Actually that cropped up afterwards with the artwork Acts of Kindness on the London underground.
-It refers to when we don’t have something economically to offer, we have our kindness and humanity to offer which actually gets overlooked a lot.
-People don’t even notice they have those elements, but they are being kind and humane to other people without even realising they are doing it.
+It refers to when we don’t have the economic means to offer material things, we have our kindness and humanity to offer, which actually gets overlooked a lot.
+People don’t even notice they have those elements but they are being kind and humane to others without even realising they are doing so.

 I think that is what came out of Break Down too.
 People were really kind to me and really open and when I literally had nothing I started to think, what makes us human, and basically that was humanity and a connection between a person and a complete stranger, that kind of emotional bridge between the self and other.

 When I had nothing, that didn’t last, someone gave me something within the space of 2 minutes and I felt churlish to say no I don’t want that, because that would have been rude.
 But Break Down was not about that, my artwork was about people coming and experiencing a man destroying all his worldly belongings in front of them.